Is and IVA Worth Considering?

 This is typical of the attitude of an industry that spends a fortune trying to flog IVA’s because they are so profitable.
 This industry then even has the nerve to order themselves insolvency industry prizes for their achievements in flogging these schemes………….”

 I have always been amazed at how much these IVA companies charge for their services.
 Only the other day I was approached by an IVA company asking if they could advertise on my site.
 They were offering something in the region of £400 per client that signed up to an IVA!
+So if they can afford to give me £4oo, you then have to ask how much they are getting from putting someone through an IVA?

 I personally have been dealing with debt for a number of years, to date I have never recommended to someone that they enter into an IVA.
 To me an IVA seems like an over extended bankruptcy, also if you own a property that too is very much at risk when you enter into an IVA.
 If an IVA fails (they appear to have a very high failure rate) you can still be made bankrupt.